-For over 45 years Lake Technical College has provided quality education for thousands of students who have gone on to be successful both personally and professionally.
-The faculty and staff on both campuses are dedicated to making your experience at Lake Tech enjoyable and rewarding.
+As we celebrate our 50th anniversary, Lake Technical College continues to provide quality education for thousands of students who have gone on to be successful both personally and professionally.
+The faculty and staff on both campuses are dedicated to making your experience at LTC enjoyable and rewarding.
 The instructors are experts within their field and will provide the education and experiences necessary for your transition from the classroom to a great career.

 Our 30-plus career-technical certificate programs work in partnership with business and industry in our community.
 The combination of exceptional instructors, great partnerships with business and industry, and industry standard curriculum, equipment, and technology equals SUCCESS!
-Lake Tech students are well-prepared for their chosen careers with both technical and workplace skills by the time they graduate.
+LTC students are well-prepared for their chosen careers with both technical and workplace skills by the time they graduate.
 In addition, we offer GED preparation, academic remediation, and adult ESOL classes to help all students reach their full potential.